speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 <div class="border p-4 not-italic">
 <strong>Side Note</strong>

-I typically choose the very rapid <strong>Electron</strong> browser which comes built-in to Chromium (used by Cypress as the environment for exectuting our tests) if I want the shiny interface.
+I typically choose the very rapid <strong>Electron</strong> browser which comes built-in to Chromium (used by Cypress as the environment for executing our tests) if I want the shiny interface.

-Alternatively I use the command line if I want to use my VS Code terminal, adding the `cypress:run-component` command to the `packages.json` file:
+Alternatively, I use the command line if I want to use my VS Code terminal, adding the `cypress:run-component` command to the `packages.json` file:

 ```bash
 {